Optimally Integrating Ad Auction into E-Commerce Platforms: Extensions

 \subsection{The Integrated Ad System with Number Budget on Ad Items}

-In this subsection, we still study designing optimal mechanisms with an extra requirement of bounding the total number of ad items.
-Formally, if we require the number of ad items within $c$, we only need to add constraint $\sum_{i\in A}\sum_{k}x_{ik}(v)\leq c$ into $\mathcal{X}$ and denote new constraints as $\mathcal{X'}$.
+In this subsection, we still study designing the optimal mechanisms with an extra requirement of bounding the total number of ad items.
+Formally, if we require the number of ad items within $c$, we only need to add the constraint, $\sum_{i\in A}\sum_{k}x_{ik}(v)\leq c$, into $\mathcal{X}$ and denote new feasible region as $\mathcal{X'}$.

+We first extend the results of unconstrained problem to this setting.
 From Lemma \ref{lem-IC}, \ref{lem1} and mechanism $\mathcal{M}$, we have known that items are ranked by their revised virtual values, $\psi_i(v_i)$.
-Since ad items appear at most $c$ times in the new optimal mechanims, when we rank, it is easy to check that we only need to take the top $c$ ad items ordered by their highest revised virtual value into account.
-In view of this point, we refine the mechanism $\mathcal{M}$ to derive $\mathcal{M'}(c)$.
+To abide by the new constraints, ad items appear at most $c$ times in the final layout.
+It is reasonable for us to take the top $c$ ad items (ordered by their highest revised virtual value) into account while ranking all items.
+In view of this point, we generalize the mechanism $\mathcal{M}$ to $\mathcal{M'}(c)$: